 The construction of a vector image is based on the so-called reference points, which are interconnected by curves determined by the corresponding mathematical algorithms.
 Working with a vector image, the user sets his reference points and the nature of the vector curves between them.

-Vector images can be easily converted to raster format of any resolution.
+Vector images can be easily converted to the raster format of any resolution.

 Creating full-color vector drawings of photographic quality is quite laborious and technically difficult, which significantly limits the ability to work with a number of image categories and is its main drawback.